run-llama/chat-llamaindex/README.md

 ### Vercel Deployment

-Deploying to Vercel is simple, just click the button below and follow the instructions:
+Deploying to Vercel is simple; click the button below and follow the instructions:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Frun-llama%2Fchat-llamaindex&env=OPENAI_API_KEY)

-In case you're deploying to a [Vercel Hobby](https://vercel.com/docs/accounts/plans#hobby) account, make sure to [change the running time](./app/api/llm/route.ts#L196) to 10 seconds as this is the limit for the free plan.
+If you're deploying to a [Vercel Hobby](https://vercel.com/docs/accounts/plans#hobby) account, [change the running time](./app/api/llm/route.ts#L196) to 10 seconds, as this is the limit for the free plan.

 If you want to use the [sharing](#🔄-sharing) functionality, then you need to create a Vercel KV store and connect it to your project.
 Just follow [this step from the quickstart](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database).
-No further configuration is needed as the app is automatically using a connected KV store.
+No further configuration is necessary as the app automatically uses a connected KV store.

 ## 🔄 Sharing

-LlamaIndex Chat supports sharing of bots via URLs.
+LlamaIndex Chat supports the sharing of bots via URLs.
 Demo bots are read-only and can't be shared.
 But you can create new bots (or clone and modify a demo bot) and call the share functionality in the context menu.
-It will create a new URL that can be shared with others.
+It will create a unique URL that you can share with others.
 Opening the URL, users can directly use the shared bot.

 ## 📀 Data Sources